About Lynda

 Works on the “drawing board”

-Lastly, and still, Lynda still has a draft of an all-too “Lifetime-ish” serial killer manuscript collecting dust.
-(At one point is moved off the floor and onto her desk, but it has since been placed in a folder and shelved.)
+Lastly, and still, Lynda has a draft of an all-too “Lifetime-ish” serial killer manuscript collecting dust.
+(At one point, this one got a bit of a makeover as it moved off the floor and onto her desk, but it has since been placed in a folder and shelved.)
 This one has become my albatross.